Cronulla Beach

-Cronulla Beach (sometimes referred to as South Cronulla Beach), is a patrolled beach on Bate Bay, in Cronulla, New South Wales, Australia.
+Cronulla Beach (sometimes referred to as South Cronulla Beach), is a patrolled beach on Bate Bay in the Sydney suburb of Cronulla, New South Wales, Australia.
 The Cronulla Pavilion and the Cronulla Lifesaving Club are two prominent buildings located close to the sand.
 Cronulla Park sits behind the beach.
 The Cronulla Rock Pools are between Cronulla Beach and North Cronulla beach.
 The Alley is the local name given to the area between Cronulla Beach and North Cronulla Beach.
 Shark Island is a dangerous reef break, located off Cronulla Beach.

 History

 Cronulla is derived from an Aboriginal word kurranulla, meaning 'place of pink seashells'.

 Cronulla Surf Life Saving Club

 The Cronulla Surf Life Saving Club, was one of the first surf clubs established in Australia in 1907.
 The club started out in a tram carriage and today it is housed in an art deco building on the beachfront, that was built in 1940.

 Cronulla is one of the largest and strongest clubs in the surf life saving movement with 1,200 members, including 620 in its nipper ranks.
 Many lifesavers volunteer their time to patrol the beaches during the season from late September to late April.
 Cronulla has won three World Championships encompassing all rescue and Surf Life Saving competition and has consistently placed in the top 10 clubs at the Australian championships over the past 20 years.